 I first discovered my love for teaching during my childhood.
 I have always enjoyed watching a student's confidence and academic ability grow throughout the year.
 This is my second year teaching in Chicago Public Schools and one of my favorite parts about teaching is getting to know my students and their interests inside and outside of school.
 When I am not teaching or tutoring, I enjoy volunteering through Habitat for Humanity, traveling around the world, and enjoying the Chicago life.
 I look forward to the opportunity to assist your child in anyway that will help them to feel successful in their work.

-Michigan State University - Bachelors, Elementary Education
+Undergraduate Degree: Michigan State University - Bachelors, Elementary Education

 What is your teaching philosophy?